 “What was her name?
 Did you loved her?”
 Suddenly her sad face started to glow with excitement.

-“He loved writing poem” she said without even opening her eyes “I have all of them with me here, his letters, his poems and some of his pictures.
+“He loved writing poems,” she said without even opening her eyes “I have all of them with me here, his letters, his poems and some of his pictures.
 You’ve never met him but I’m sure that you would have liked him.
 He was perfect, perfect for me.
-In one of his poems he wrote that I walk like butterflies swim in the air.
-You know what an irony in that doctor?” she suddenly opened her eyes; tears were crawling down her cheek, she looked towards Paras and said “Let me tell you, they evolve but I don’t.”
+In one of his poems, he wrote that I walk like butterflies swim in the air.
+You know what an irony in that doctor?” she suddenly opened her eyes; tears were crawling down her cheek, she looked towards Paras and said, “Let me tell you, they evolve but I don’t.”

-“So you both were childhood friend, where did you live at that time?”
+“So you both were childhood friends, where did you live at that time?”
 Paras again asked softly, he didn’t want this conversation to end without any positive outcome.

-Paras was so involved in her story that at first he didn’t realised that she had asked him something, “Yes, I do believe” he replied as soon as he was back in senses.
-“Why did you ask such question Maya?”
+Paras was so involved in her story that at first, he didn’t realise that she had asked him something, “Yes, I do believe” he replied as soon as he was back in senses.
+“Why did you ask such question, Maya?”

-“So that you can see reasons in my actions, I am not a mad person doctor.
-I just prefer being with him in afterlife than living here, alone.”
+“So that you can see reasons for my actions, I am not a mad person doctor.
+I just prefer being with him in the afterlife than living here, alone.”